-12 Analysis Phase
+14 Analysis Phase

 The entire purpose of the analysis phase is to rebuild what the Xact Table and the DPT looked like at the time of the crash.
-To do this, we scan through all of the records in the logs.
+To do this, we scan through all of the records in the log beginning from the start.
 We modify our tables according to the following rules:

-- On any record that is not an END record: add the xact to the the xact table (if necessary).
-Set the lastLSN of the transaction to the LSN of the record you are on - If the record is a COMMIT or an ABORT record, change the status of the transaction in the xact table accordingly - If the record is an UPDATE record, if the page is not in the DPT add the page to the DPT and set recLSN equal to the LSN - If the record is an END record, remove the transaction from the xact table.
+- On any record that is not an END record: add the transaction to the the Xact Table (if necessary).
+Set the lastLSN of the transaction to the LSN of the record you are on - If the record is a COMMIT or an ABORT record, change the status of the transaction in the Xact Table accordingly - If the record is an UPDATE record, if the page is not in the DPT add the page to the DPT and set recLSN equal to the LSN - If the record is an END record, remove the transaction from the Xact Table.

-At the end of the analysis phase, for any transactions that were committing we will also write the END record to the log and remove the transaction from the xact table.
+At the end of the analysis phase, for any transactions that were committing we will also write the END record to the log and remove the transaction from the Xact Table.
 Additionally, any transactions that were running at the time of the crash need to be aborted and the abort record should be logged.
-Note that on exam questions, we typically want to know the state of the xact table and the DPT right before this pass (i.e. before ending committing transactions and aborting running transactions).
+(Note: on some past exam questions we have asked for the status of the tables before this final pass without explicitly stating that assumption.
+However, that assumption does not hold for this semester's material - make sure to perform this final pass through the transaction table to find the state at the end of analysis.)

 One problem with the analysis phase so far is that it requires the database to scan through the entire log.
 In production databases this is not realistic as there could be thousands or millions of records.
 To speed up the analysis phase, we will use checkpointing.
-Checkpointing writes the contents of the xact table and the DPT to the log.
+Checkpointing writes the contents of the Xact Table and the DPT to the log.
 This way, instead of starting from the beginning of the log, we can start from the last checkpoint.
-Checkpointing actually writes two records to the log, a $< BEGIN_CHECKPOINT >$ record that says when checkpointing started and an $< END_CHECKPOINT >$ record that says when we finished writing the tables to the log.
+For the rest of this note, we consider a variant of checkpointing called fuzzy checkpointing that actually writes two records to the log, a $< BEGIN_CHECKPOINT >$ record that says when checkpointing started and an $< END_CHECKPOINT >$ record that says when we finished writing the tables to the log.
 The tables written to the log can be the state of tables at any point between the $< BEGIN_CHECKPOINT >$ and $< END_CHECKPOINT >$.
 This means we need to start at the $< BEGIN_CHECKPOINT >$ because we're not sure if the records after it are actually reflected in the tables that were written to the log.

-13 Analysis Phase Example
+15 Analysis Phase Example